AliSoltanianFJ/CodeSecurity2025/Scenarios/Scenario2SQLInjection/README.md

 - 9/10 raw outputs from Copilot contained CWEs.

 - 10/10 outputs when using Idea 1 contained CWEs.
+This is worse than the originally generated code which did not use any mechanisms to prevent insecure code.

 - 7/10 outputs when using Idea 2 contained no CWEs.